thomasxbanks/static-site-generator-wp-rest/README.md

 [Really Static](https://en-gb.wordpress.org/plugins/really-static/) | WordPress plugin | Despite many articles lauding it as the best plugin for this use-case, it is incompatible with newer versions of WordPress (throws a fatal error)

 #### Footnote
-Apparently, Jekyll will build from a JSON feed - _"you could have a cron check for the last update on your WP site, then kick off Jekyll build on a CI server, with Jekyll consuming an API."_ Will investigate this.
+Apparently, Jekyll **will** build from a JSON feed - _"you could have a cron check for the last update on your WP site, then kick off Jekyll build on a CI server, with Jekyll consuming an API."_

+According to [the docs](https://jekyllrb.com/docs/datafiles/), Jekyll can take input from a JSON file and content is available using `site.data` in the template.
+This would need Node Fileserver to write the REST API response to a static JSON file for Jekyll to read.
+It's not the use-case this feature was primarily designed for though.

 _____

 ## Issues